python-trio/trio/docs/source/tutorial.rst

-That was a lot of text, but again, you don't need to understand everything here to use trio – in fact, trio goes to great lengths to make tasks feel like they execute in a simple, linear way.
-(Just like your operating system goes to great lengths to make it feel like single-threaded code executes in a simple linear way, even though under the covers it's juggling between threads in essentially the same way trio does.)
+That was a lot of text, but again, you don't need to understand everything here to use trio – in fact, trio goes to great lengths to make each task feel like it executes in a simple, linear way.
+(Just like your operating system goes to great lengths to make it feel like your single-threaded code executes in a simple linear way, even though under the covers the operating system juggles between different threads and processes in essentially the same way trio does.)
 But it is useful to have a rough model in your head of how the code you write is actually executed, and – most importantly – the consequences of that for parallelism.

 Alternatively, if this has just whetted your appetite and you want to know more about how ``async/await`` works internally, then `this blog